 Most professionals start out with a degree in journalism (although many colleges and universities now offer courses specific to sports journalism).
 You would then need to gain work experience, either through an internship with a media company or by simply touting your services to whoever will hire you.

-With experience, more opportunities then may open up, although much depends on the subsequent style and quality of your output, as well as your ability to get it seen by the bigger players.
+With experience, more opportunities then may open up, although much depends on the subsequent style and quality of your output, as well as your ability to get it seen by the bigger media players.

 4. Data Analyst / Statistician